-- published. - capacity development events were organized: - 90 training events and input distribution sessions for IGA beneficiaries on sandbar cropping, 60 sessions on wastepaper/woven basket making, 180 sessions on Karchupidesign, 30 sessions on sheep rearing organized, 10 sessions on mini garments for women, 8 sessions for small women entrepreneurs, 10 sessions on diversified agricultural cropping-community level, 10 sessions on flood tolerant paddy cultivation, and 90 sessions on vermin compost preparation were organized. - Inputs were provided to 57 beneficiaries for cattle rearing. - 17 Market Information Centres (MICs) were established and 17 toll and price charts at open places of Market-Market levels were fixed. - 7 match grants for UPS (based on the size of the UP and NSAs collective initiative) were arranged.
+- 1 LAs and NSAs mapping report and 17 posters on UP citizen charter have been published. - As part of capacity development of the ultra-poor men and women the following capacity development events were organized: - 90 training events and input distribution sessions for IGA beneficiaries on sandbar cropping, - 60 sessions on wastepaper/woven basket making, - 180 sessions on Karchupidesign, - 30 sessions on sheep rearing organized, - 10 sessions on mini garments for women, - 8 sessions for small women entrepreneurs, - 10 sessions on diversified agricultural cropping-community level, - 10 sessions on flood tolerant paddy cultivation, and - 90 sessions on vermin compost preparation were organized. - Inputs were provided to 57 beneficiaries for cattle rearing. - 17 Market Information Centres (MICs) were established and 17 toll and price charts at open places of Market-Market levels were fixed. - 7 match grants for UPS (based on the size of the UP and NSAs collective initiative) were arranged. - 1 coordination and dialog workshops (UP level), 62 Upazila-level coordination meetings and 21 coordination and dialog workshops (district level) were organized.